sanja18/pirl/README.md

 #### Docker quick start

-One of the quickest ways to get Ethereum up and running on your machine is by using Docker:
+One of the quickest ways to get pirl up and running on your machine is by using Docker:

 ```
 docker run -itd --name pirl  -p 6588:6588 -p 30303:30303 -p 30303:30303/udp pirl/pirl-node